Jsynk/Aniflect/README.md

 ```
 npm run build
 ```
-To build a local windows portable executeable
+To build a local windows nsis executeable

 ## But why?

 Because since 2016~ish I wanted a cheap and more accurate motion capture setup.
-AI had many artifacts and cleanups and went nuts when rotating 360deg and rolls and so on.
+AI had many artifacts and cleanups and went nuts when rotating 360deg and rolling and so on.
 So I built this so one can frame for frame reflect the animation recorded.

 ## TODO!?!?

-- Add workflow/tutorial gifs/videos!
+- Update workflow/tutorial gifs/videos!
 - Add icon?
 Dash silhoutte?
 - Replace bootstrap with custom style?
-- Add timed counter before recording
+- Add timed counter before recording?
 - Add pre-compiled Electron build for windows
 - Add pre-compiled Electron build to github releases
-- Add auto-update?
 - Readd support for 2.79?

 ## Donate